julian-hoelz/mastermind/README.md

 ## Game Description

 The goal of the game is to crack the code that the computer randomly generates at the start of the game.
 You have seven attempts to do so.<br>
-The code consists of four balls, each of which has one of six possible colours.
+The code consists of four balls, each of which has one of six possible colors.
 Red and white pins help you crack the code.<br>
-A red pin means that a colour is correct and in the correct position.
-A white pin means that a colour is correct but not in the correct position.
+A red pin means that a color is correct and in the correct position.
+A white pin means that a color is correct but not in the correct position.

 ## How to Play